charsti/ng-karstenscholz.berlin/README.md

 # NgKarstenscholz.Berlin

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5. and was just a test working with that framework.

 ## Development server